 - Tombs & Temples of El Kab

 - Temple of Horus, Edfu

-More sailing today on our peaceful dahabiya cruise, with two sites to visit before we moor for the night at Gebel el-Silsila.
-El Kab is a large and multi-period site, occupied from the Predynastic Period, with the vulture goddess Nekhbet, a protective goddess of kingship, as its patron deity.
-We visit a row of rock-cut tombs, a couple of small temples, and some rock art and graffiti, all of which are just within the desert on the eastern side of the river.
-These tombs are New Kingdom in date, and are decorated in painted raised relief.
-Perhaps the most famous of these is the tomb of Ahmose Son of Abana, who was a Chief of Sailors in the late 17th-early 18th Dynasties.
-There is an extremely important inscription on one wall of his tomb which gives us considerable detail of the Theban military expeditions north to overcome the Hyksos in their Delta capital at Avaris during the Second Intermediate Period, and to expel them from Egypt, thereby reuniting Egypt under one pharaoh (Ahmose) at the start of the New Kingdom.
-The two small temples we visit date, one to the reign of Amenhotep III, and the other to the Ptolemaic Period.
-We will also pick out the rock art and inscriptions on a rocky outcrop known as ‘Vulture Rock’.
+We continue sailing today on our peaceful dahabiya cruise, with two sites to visit before we moor for the night at Gebel el-Silsila.
+El Kab is a large, multi-period site, occupied from the Predynastic Period (ended 3,500 BC), with the vulture goddess Nekhbet, a protective goddess of kingship, as its patron deity.
+We visit a row of rock-cut tombs, a two small temples, and some rock art and graffiti, all of which are just within the desert on the eastern side of the river.
+These tombs are from the period of the New Kingdom and are decorated in painted raised relief.
+Perhaps the most famous of these is the tomb of Ahmose, Son of Abana, who was a Chief of Sailors in the late 17th-early 18th Dynasties.
+There is an extremely important inscription on one wall of his tomb which gives us considerable detail of the Theban military expeditions north to overcome the Hyksos in their Delta capital at Avaris during the Second Intermediate Period (c.
+1650 — c.
+1550 BC), and to expel them from Egypt, thereby reuniting Egypt under one pharaoh (Ahmose) at the beginning of the New Kingdom.
+The two small temples we visit date, one to the reign of Amenhotep III (r. c.
+1388 BC – c.1351), and the other to the Ptolemaic Period.
+We discern the rock art and inscriptions on a rocky outcrop known as ‘Vulture Rock’.
 These mostly date from Prehistoric Times to the Late Old Kingdom.

 We dine this evening onboard our dahabiya.
 (Overnight on dahabiya) BLD